HTTP-RPC/Kilo/README.md

 public static <T> T of(Class<T> type, URL baseURL, Consumer<WebServiceProxy> initializer) { ... }
 ```

-Both versions accept an interface type and base URL, and return an implementation of the interface that submits API requests to the provided URL.
+Both versions return an implementation of a given interface that submits API requests to the provided URL.
 An optional initializer accepted by the second version will be called prior to each service invocation; for example, to apply common request headers.

 The `RequestMethod` and `ResourcePath` annotations are used as described [earlier](#webservice) for `WebService`.
 For example: